Version Control with Git – Manage Flows and Namespace Files icon Version Control with Git – Manage Flows and Namespace Files

 cron: "*/15 * * * *"

-You can use that pattern to push changes to a feature branch and create a pull request for review.
-Once the pull request is approved, you can merge it to the main branch.
+Use this pattern to push to a feature branch and open a pull request for review.

 Git Clone